anima-research/connectome-ts/docs/connectome-ts-reqs.md

 Most external events are batchable, although not all.
 In this case they cause updates of Elements, but the AgentLoop does not call the LLM until the end of a batch.

 As the first step, lets mockup a larger example of rendered context, one that contains multiple turns and shows examples of various VEIL features.
 We can use prefill format.
 For simplicity, lets assume that our mockup does not include images.
-The prefill format (with no images) works as follows.
-There is a system prompt (typically backroom style this agent is in CLI simulation mode), a fixed user message along the lines of "<cmd>cat log.txt</cmd>" and everything else is one assistant message, which is sent to the LLM as prefill.
-The assistant turn is marked with <my_turn></my_turn> xml tags.
-The opening tag is prefilled when a completion is sent.
+The prefill format (with no images) works as follows: all content is sent as a sequence of user and assistant messages.
+The HUD renders frames as they naturally occur, with the last assistant message having the `<my_turn>` prefix for prefill.
+System prompts are handled by the agent, not the HUD.

 Note, that the rendered context is not VEIL.
 In the rendered context it is impossible to tell the type of facets that led to its production, so it makes sense to specify that information in comments.

+Current Implementation Status:

+Completed:
+- VEIL data model with all facet types (event, state, ambient, tool, speech, thought, action)
+- VEILStateManager for managing facets and frame history
+- FrameTrackingHUD with frame-based rendering (no turn grouping, historical state accuracy)
+- State preservation through incremental replay of operations
+- @element.action syntax with hierarchical paths and named parameters
+- Action parser with type inference for inline parameters
+- BasicAgent with modern tool registration (ToolDefinition objects)
+- Generic event emission for tool actions (no hardcoded callbacks)
+- LLMProvider interface with AnthropicProvider implementation
+- Retry logic with exponential backoff and error logging
+- Prefill mode support with proper formatting
+- Token budget management (context vs generation limits)
+- Compression engine API with state delta preservation
+- SimpleTestCompressionEngine and AttentionAwareCompressionEngine
+- Tracing system with synchronous file-based storage
+- Console chat adapter as test harness
+- Interactive element test scenarios
+- Agent activation queue with source-based deduplication
+- Basic Space/Element/Component structure with event handling

+Still Pending:
+- Full event system with propagation and lifecycle events
+- Stream reference tracking for communication routing
+- Discord adapter integration
+- Complete Space/Element/Component architecture with mount/unmount lifecycle
+- Scheduled events and timers
+- Full agent sleep/wake functionality with pending activation processing
+- Full compression implementation with LLM-based summarization
+- Additional adapters (filesystem, shell terminal, etc.)
+- Discovery mechanism for @element.? syntax
+- Enhanced block parameter parsing (proper grammar/parser)